Baniyasaujan/HR_Analytics/README.md

-# HR_Analytics
+# Employee Attrition Dashboard
-Employee Attrition Dashboard A Power BI dashboard analyzing employee attrition data to identify key factors affecting turnover.
-This project visualizes insights by age, job role, education, salary, and tenure, helping HR professionals make data-driven decisions for retention strategies.
-Overview
-This Power BI dashboard visualizes data on employee attrition, helping HR professionals identify trends and insights that can inform retention strategies.
-The dataset contains various attributes of employees, such as age, education, department, and years at the company, allowing for in-depth analysis.

-#Dashboard Highlights
-Count of Employees: 925 employees were analyzed.
+## Description

+The **Employee Attrition Dashboard** is a Power BI project focused on understanding the factors driving employee turnover in a company.
+This dashboard provides an in-depth view of various employee demographics and job attributes, including age, education, job role, salary, and tenure, to help HR professionals analyze and interpret trends in attrition.
+By identifying high-risk groups for turnover, this tool supports strategic, data-driven decision-making aimed at improving employee retention and satisfaction.

+The dashboard is built to be interactive, allowing users to drill down into specific segments and filter results based on different criteria.
+This flexibility enables HR teams to gain actionable insights into the causes of attrition and prioritize initiatives that address those issues effectively.

+## Key Metrics
+1. **Count of Employees**: The total number of employees analyzed is 925.
-Attrition: 132 employees left the organization.
+2. **Attrition**: 132 employees left the organization, which is 14.3% of the workforce.
-Attrition Rate: 14.3% of employees left, indicating potential areas for retention improvement.
-Average Age: 36.84 years, giving insight into the general age demographic.
-Average Income: 6.1K, which may correlate with turnover trends by salary.
-Average Years in Company: 6.4 years, helping to understand loyalty and potential for long-term retention.
+3. **Average Age**: The average age of employees is 36.84 years.
+4. **Average Income**: The average income across employees is $6,100.
+5. **Average Years in Company**: Employees have been with the company for an average of 6.4 years.

-Visualizations and Insights
+## Visualizations and Insights
-Each visualization breaks down attrition by different demographic and job-related factors:

-#Attrition by Education: Displays attrition based on education fields, with Life Sciences showing the highest turnover.
-Attrition by Age: Identifies age groups with the highest attrition, primarily 26-35 years.
+This dashboard features various visualizations designed to make attrition patterns clear and actionable:

+1. **Attrition by Education**: This donut chart categorizes attrition by education fields.
+The breakdown reveals that Life Sciences graduates make up the largest group (44%) experiencing turnover, followed by those in Medical (36%) and Technical degrees (15%).

+2. **Attrition by Age**: This bar chart highlights the age groups with the highest attrition rates.
+Employees aged 26-35 are the most likely to leave, which may indicate mid-career transitions or opportunities outside the organization.

-Attrition by Salary Slab: This shows the salary bracket with the most turnover (up to 5K), suggesting compensation as a key factor.
+3. **Attrition by Salary Slab**: This bar chart categorizes employees by salary brackets, showing the highest turnover in the "Up to 5K" bracket.
+This suggests that lower compensation may be a factor in employee decisions to leave.

-Attrition by Years at Company: Highlights that new employees (0-1 year) have higher turnover, indicating possible onboarding challenges.
-Attrition by Job Role: Identifies roles with the highest turnover, like Laboratory Technicians and Research Scientists.
-Attrition by Gender: Presents gender-based attrition, with more male employees leaving than female employees.
-Job Role Distribution Table: Provides an overview of attrition across roles.
+4. **Attrition by Years at Company**: This line chart displays attrition by tenure, revealing that employees with 0-1 years at the company have the highest attrition rates.
+This insight can prompt a closer look at onboarding and early career support.

+5. **Attrition by Job Role**: This bar chart breaks down turnover by job roles.
+Laboratory Technicians (61) and Research Scientists (47) show the highest attrition numbers, which could help HR prioritize interventions for these roles.

+6. **Attrition by Gender**: A simple bar chart that compares attrition rates by gender, showing that 88 males and 38 females left the organization.
+This may indicate different retention challenges for each gender.

+7. **Job Role Distribution Table**: This table provides a cross-reference of attrition across job roles and departments, allowing HR professionals to pinpoint departments with higher attrition rates and prioritize targeted retention efforts.

-Data Source
+## Data Source

-#The data is derived from an employee dataset containing 1480 records and 38 columns, which include:
+The data used to create this dashboard is sourced from a CSV file (`HR_Analytics.csv`) containing anonymized information for 1480 employees, covering the following key columns:

-EmpID: Unique identifier for each employee
+- **EmpID**: Unique identifier for each employee.
-Age, AgeGroup: Employee age and categorized age group
-Attrition: Whether the employee left the company JobRole, Department: Employee’s job role and department MonthlyIncome, SalarySlab: Salary information categorized for analysis YearsAtCompany, YearsSinceLastPromotion: Tenure and promotion-related details The CSV file (HR_Analytics.csv) is included in this repository.

-#How to Use This Dashboard
-Clone this Repository: Use git clone to download this repository.
-Open Power BI File: Open HR_Analytics.pbix in Power BI Desktop.
-Explore the Dashboard: Use filters in Power BI to view attrition by specific demographics or attributes.
-Additional Notes
-Insights: This dashboard aids in strategic decision-making for employee retention.
-Customization: You can modify the dashboard for other datasets by updating the data file with similar columns.
+- **Age, AgeGroup**: Age of the employee, both as a number and a categorized group.
+- **Attrition**: Indicates whether the employee left the company.
+- **JobRole, Department**: Details of the employee’s role and department.
+- **MonthlyIncome, SalarySlab**: Salary details for each employee, with salary slabs categorized for easier analysis.
+- **YearsAtCompany, YearsSinceLastPromotion**: Information on tenure and promotions.

+The Power BI file (`HR_Analytics.pbix`) contains the pre-configured visualizations and calculations based on this data.